 The cost for kitchen ventilation systems depends on various reasons that include but are not limited to the following.

 The quality of materials used: let’s face it, some ventilation systems are more expensive than others as they are made of more expensive materials.
 For example, exhaust fans made from plastic will always be cheaper than those made from stainless steel.

-- Size of the kitchen: if you have a larger kitchen, you would inevitably require a larger ventilation system.
+- Size of the kitchen: if you have a larger kitchen with quality cabinets, you would inevitably require a larger ventilation system.
 Larger range hoods are more expensive than smaller ones.

 - Kind of ventilation system chosen: range hood kitchen vents are more expensive to install and maintain than ventilation provided by exhaust fans.